-.A1 The RAB may delegate the review of the engagement profile and the supplemental peer review checklist for single audits to the technical reviewer if the technical reviewer has completed CPE as required by paragraph .45e of section 400.
-The technical reviewer may request that a member

-.A2 The technical reviewer may provide information about the following, as applicable, to the RAB to assist it in evaluating a system review (this list is not all-inclusive):

-- a.
-Administrative compliance issues such as - i. year-end changes, - ii. due date extensions, - iii. significant delays in presentation, - iv. team member qualifications and approvals, - v. reviewed firm or reviewer referral database entries, and - vi. significant reviewer performance issues - b.
+- .A1 The RAB may delegate the review of the engagement profile and the supplemental peer review checklist for single audits to the technical reviewer if the technical reviewer has completed CPE as required by paragraph .45(f)-(g) of section 400.
+The technical reviewer may request that a member of the RAB perform the technical review of such documents when the technical reviewer has not obtained the required CPE. - .A2 The technical reviewer may provide information about the following, as applicable, to the RAB to assist it in evaluating a system review (this list is not all-inclusive): - a.
+Administrative compliance issues such as - i. year-end changes, - ii. due date extensions, - iii. significant delays in presentation, - iv. team member qualifications and approvals, - v. reviewed firm or reviewer referral database entries, and

+- vi. significant reviewer performance issues - b.
 The overall effect of matters, findings, deficiencies, or significant deficiencies on the review results - c.
 The reviewer's assessment of peer review risk (including inherent, control, and detection risk) to provide a basis for engagement selections and the extent and location of procedures performed - d.
 Whether the reviewer identified all matters and appropriately elevated them to findings, deficiencies, or significant deficiencies - e.
 Whether the reviewer identified the appropriate systemic causes for any findings, deficiencies, or significant deficiencies - f.
-The effect of nonconforming engagements on the review, including - i. potential reporting implications, - ii. the reviewer's consideration of expansion of scope, - iii. the firm's planned or taken remediation, and - iv. whether the reviewer adequately considered implications of an unresponsive firm - g.
-Recommendations regarding - i. acceptance of the review (see paragraphs .13-.15, which address reasons for delayed or deferred acceptance),
+The effect of nonconforming engagements on the review, including - i. potential reporting implications, - ii. the reviewer's consideration of expansion of scope, - iii. the firm's planned or taken remediation, and - iv. whether the reviewer adequately considered implications of an unresponsive firm g.
+Recommendations regarding

-- ii. corrective actions and implementation plans (see paragraphs .07-.08 of section 420), - iii. captain or review team feedback (see paragraphs .01-.17 of section 430), - iv. any oversight procedures, - v. expansion of scope, and - vi. any other issues the technical reviewer believes warrant RAB evaluation - h.
+- i. acceptance of the review (see paragraphs .13-.15, which address reasons for delayed or deferred acceptance), - ii. corrective actions and implementation plans (see paragraphs .07-.08 of section 420), - iii. captain or review team feedback (see paragraphs .01-.17 of section 430), - iv. any oversight procedures, - v. expansion of scope, and - vi. any other issues the technical reviewer believes warrant RAB evaluation - h.
 Firms whose current review and two most recently accepted reviews resulted in non-pass reports (pass with deficiencies or fail) that may be referred to a hearing panel for failing to comply with the requirements of the program (see paragraphs .35-.39 of section 400) - i.
 Whether there are any unresolved issues or disagreements that could affect the peer review results - j.
-Significant issues identified in electronic data, such as - i. the firm's scheduling information and - ii. specific risks identified in the firm's practice such as a new must-select industry
+Significant issues identified in electronic data, such as

+- i. the firm's scheduling information and - ii. specific risks identified in the firm's practice such as a new must-select industry